Financial Samurai

 Charles Schwab’s annual Modern Wealth Survey shares its insights for 2022.
 In the U.S. overall, the survey says it takes a net worth of $2.2 million to be considered wealthy, up from $1.9 million in 2021.
 Up 15.8% is a significant increase, but it makes sense due to high inflation and a rise in home prices.

-What’s interesting is that the net worth minimum thresholds required to be wealthy or financially comfortable were much higher in 2018, 2019, and 2020.
-It’s nice to see our overall expectations haven’t surged to unreasonable levels.
+The net worth minimum thresholds required to be wealthy or financially comfortable were much higher in 2018, 2019, and 2020.
+For 2024, the net worth required to be wealthy is even higher.
+It's nice to see our overall expectations haven't surged to unreasonable levels.

 Net Worth Required To Be Considered Wealthy In Various Cities

-The online survey was conducted in early February 2022, with a sample of 500 to 750 local residents for each metropolitan area, between the ages of 21 and 75.
+The online survey was conducted in early February 2022 and sampled 500 to 750 local residents for each metropolitan area.
+They were between the ages of 21 and 75.

 Net Worth Required To Be Considered Wealthy In Various Cities

-Here are the minimum net worth thresholds by city to be considered wealthy.
+Here are the minimum net worth thresholds by city to be considered wealthy in 2022.
+The levels are slightly higher in 2024 given the recovery in 2023 and 2024.

 1. San Francisco: $5.1 million